 But does a charger with a different wattage harm your device?
 Is it safe to use a power supply with a different configuration?
 In this article, I’ll try to answer these questions.

 What if I use a different charger to charge my laptop?

-So, here are few short points to keep in mind:
+So, here are a few short points to keep in mind:

-- Size and shape of the connector should match
+- The size and shape of the connector should match

 - Voltage and polarity should match